StackVista/stackstate-docs/setup/installation/kubernetes_install/image_configuration.md

 ## Configuration

 {% hint style="info" %}
-For StackState images in the table below, `$VERSION` should be replaced with the appropriate StackState version number.
+* For StackState images in the table below, `$VERSION` should be replaced with the appropriate StackState version number.
+* Starting from version 4.2 StackState server will not be part of the standard deployment, it has been superseded by several separate pods, using the same server image.
 {% endhint %}

 | Chart | Component | Image | Value for registry \(can be overridden with `global.imageRegistry`\) | Value for repository | Value for tag |